FastCGI#

 By default, inactive is set to 10 minutes.

-The special cache manager process monitors the maximum cache size, and the minimum amount of free space on the file system with cache.
+A special cache manager process monitors the maximum cache size, and the minimum amount of free space on the file system with cache.
 When the size is exceeded or there is not enough free space, it removes the least recently used data.
 The data is removed in iterations.

 |